Behold, this is our God; we have waited for him, that he might save us.

 We were married ten years before God opened my womb.
-Mostly I despised that wait in such a barren place, God’s place, I’ve come to see.
-How longingly I looked at methods that offered life, but at far too high a price.
-Were it not for Jim’s resolve, I might have taken this detour, taken things into my own hands, taken up a plan, but not his.
+Mostly I despised that wait in that barren place.
+I was desperate to bear new life, at reckless price.
+But for Jim’s resolve, I might have taken a rash detour, taken up a plan, but not his.
 Only by God’s grace did I stay in his place.

-Those friends of ours?
-A few days ago they got “the call.”
+A few days ago our friends got “the call.”
 After years on the domestic stage, they fly in sixteen days.
 When God says move, I guess you move, my friend wrote.
 By his grace, they go at his pace.

 This is why we, who he created for his glory, are here.
 We are on this waiting stage to showcase his grace, to show others that the glory of our God is worth our wait.
 I waited patiently for the LORD, he inclined to me and heard my cry.
 Many will see and fear, and put their hope in the LORD (Psalm 40:1,3).